Duatic/dynaarm_documentation/source/user_doc/setup_controller_pc.rst

     # Or with real hardware, modify the ethercat_bus to your bus.
     ros2 launch dynaarm_examples real.launch.py ethercat_bus:=enp86s0

-Step 6 - Integrate into Your Application
+Step 7 - Integrate into Your Application
 ----------------------------------------

-Visit the `dynaarm_demo <https://github.com/Duatic/dynaarm_demo>`_ repository for multiple examples.
-These include:
+Visit the `dynaarm_demo <https://github.com/Duatic/dynaarm_demo>`_ repository for multiple examples:

-- Running the DynaArm with mocked hardware.
+* Running the DynaArm with mocked hardware.
-- Simulation in Gazebo.
+* Simulation in Gazebo.
-- Real hardware integration.
+* Real hardware integration.